DRBrenner/race_performance_Project-2/README.md

 ---

 ### Purpose
 This was a school project designed to practice full stack data visualization development.
-It includes the following requirements:
+It includes the following:
+- Python, NumPy, Pandas, and Jupyter to clean and organize data
-- Python Flask–powered RESTful API, HTML/CSS,
+- Python Flask–powered API, HTML/CSS,
 JavaScript, and PostgreSQL.
 - D3.js
 - Interative Plotly charts